Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 Free choice whether they visit Verdant to inform them on the current situation or explore more of the city
 - City POIs are
 	- Magic school (inaccessible due to lessons)
+		- Currently, Magic teacher of the school of enchantment present.
+Will coerce the party to leave.
 	- newspaper agency (can tell them about the Comets (ahh forgot what we talked about...))
+		-
 	- questgiver for bandit mission (second)
 	- story questgiver for Hunter tribe (first)
 		-